Learn the secret to rich, indulgent vanilla bean ice cream.

 Once you have your vanilla bean ready to use in the ice cream, you simply take a sharp non-serrated knife and slice into the pod length-ways.
 Then you scrape out the black insides and it’s ready for your perfect vanilla bean ice cream recipe.

 They’re full of flavour too.
 You can use these in two ways:

 - Toss them into your ice cream base when you’re heating up the milk then discard just before churning the ice cream.

 - Add them to an airtight container and store in a cool, dry location for later use.

 A cheaper alternative to vanilla beans

 Vanilla beans are quite expensive and the cost can add up if you’re using them frequently.
 If you want a cheaper option, but don’t want to use vanilla essence, consider using a vanilla bean paste.
-This option offers a similar flavour profile to the bean, however, you don’t get the same intensity.
+This option offers a similar flavour profile to the bean, however, you don’t get quite the same intensity.